trivedidhruvil9/chma/readme.rst

-CHMA is an initiative for managing healthcare data of each and every individual people on a centralized platform.
+CHMA is an initiative for managing and analyzing healthcare data of each and every individual people on a centralized platform.

 *******************
 Purpose & Goal